an integrative approach to support your natural unfolding

 For the past three decades I have been helping people grow through my work as a green business owner, ecological educator, meditation teacher, and youth mentor.
 As an eclectic and integrative psychotherapist I draw from a range of approaches and lifelong inspirations, including somatic-based therapies, spiritual work, mindfulness and a deep connection to the natural world and its potential for healing us.
 I received my Masters Degree from Antioch University and I have been trained in mind/body therapy with the Sensorimotor Psychotherapy Institute.
 I have also been trained in Internal Family Systems, a unique way to work with the different "parts" of ourselves.
 Additionally, I have long engaged with an in-depth study and practice of meditation, mindfulness, ecopsychology, and varied spiritual traditions.
 I am a father as well as an avid cyclist, reader, musician, learner and lover of most things outdoors.
-As a psychotherapist I am dedicated not only to the well-being of my clients, but also to taking action to promote positive change in my community.
-I recently founded an organization called VBike to revamp the bike culture in Vermont to make it far more transportation-oriented and to explore the how our choice of transport influences our worldview.
+As a psychotherapist I am dedicated not only to the well-being of my clients, but also to taking action to promote positive change in my community and the larger world.
+I founded VBike, an organization dedicated to "rebooting the bike" in Vermont to promote healthier bodies and communities.
+I am also involved in work around climate change and social issues.

 Speaking of change, I believe we can have our share of fun and laughs while engaging in the work towards making things better, whether the focus is on our own self or on the world at large.